MaxFmr/vinted-project-api/README.md

 User/Authentification : Signup and login

-CRUD : create, read, update and delete an announce with images and user information.
+CRUD : create, read, update and delete an announce with images and user informations.